srilekha18-11/RAG/README.md

 # RAG Workflows

-This project implements a Retrieval Augmented Generation (RAG) system tailored for querying and understanding documents related to civil engineering.
+This project implements a Retrieval Augmented Generation (RAG) system tailored for querying and understanding documents.
 It leverages Large Language Models (LLMs) to provide insightful answers based on a corpus of ingested documents.

-The system is built using LangChain and LangGraphs for orchestrating complex LLM workflows, `unstructured` for robust document parsing (including tables), ChromaDB for vector storage and retrieval, and Google Gemini as the primary LLM.
+The system is built using LangChain and LangGraphs for orchestrating complex LLM workflows, `unstructured` for robust document parsing (including tables), ChromaDB for vector storage and retrieval, and Google Gemini as the primary LLM :)

 ## Features